-- Call in an electrician to hook up a temporary electrical panel.
-This is often mounted on an existing utility pole.
+- Hire an electrician to hook up a temporary electrical panel, which is usually mounted on an existing utility pole.

 - Inspectors arrive to check the dimensions of footing trenches.

-- Footing drains are constructed, designed to drain water away from the footers and protect them.
+- Footing drains are constructed, and these are designed to drain water away from the footers and to protect them.

-- Contractor builds vertical foundations walls resting on the footings, using either poured concrete of concrete cinder blocks.
+- The contractor builds vertical foundation walls resting on the footings, using either poured concrete or concrete cinder blocks.
 Other types of foundations are sometimes used, though they are rare.

 - The foundation is waterproofed all the way up to the finished grade level.
 Holes are created in the foundation wall to allow for the routing of water supply and drain lines.